marjoleinF/pre/README.md

 pre: an R package for deriving prediction rule ensembles
 ========================================================

 pre is an R package for deriving prediction rule ensembles for binary, continuous and count outcome variables.
 Input variables may be numeric, ordinal and nominal.
+An extensive description of the implementation and functionality is provided in Fokkema (2017).
 The package largely implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments:

 1. The package is completely R based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
 2. The unbiased tree induction algorithm of Hothorn, Hornik, & Zeileis (2006) is used for deriving prediction rules, instead of the classification and regression tree (CART) algorithm, which suffers from biased variable selection.
+3. The packake supports continuous, binary and count response variables
-3. The package allows for plotting the final rule ensemble as a collection of simple decision trees.
+4. The package allows for plotting the final rule ensemble as a collection of simple decision trees.
-4. The initial ensembles may be generated as in bagging, boosting and/or random forests.
+5. The initial ensembles may be generated as in bagging, boosting and/or random forests.
-5. Hinge functions of predictor variables may be included as baselearners, like in the multivariate adaptive regression splines method of Friedman (1991), using the gpe() function.
+6. Hinge functions of predictor variables may be included as baselearners, like in the multivariate adaptive regression splines method of Friedman (1991), using the gpe() function.
-6. Ensembles for outcome variables representing counts can be derived.

 Note that pre is under development, and much work still needs to be done.

 Example: Prediction rule ensemble for predicting ozone levels
 -------------------------------------------------------------